 In the 'Ancestor Booth' visitors can stand eye to eye with these documents under supervision of a curator and even take a selfie with the document about their own ancestor.
 Additionally there will be short videos on individual Pilgrims’ stories, a reading corner and the possibility to digitally browse through all documents and their English summaries.

-We expect to open the Ancestor Booth at the start of February.
+We expect to open the Ancestor Booth on Thursday 19 March.

 Tours and talks